G-Node/nix/docs/relacs.rst

 Storing of event data
 `````````````````````

-Neuronal event such as action potentials are stored in
+Neuronal events such as action potentials are stored in
 ``nix::DataArrays``.
 Again, the data is basically a 1-D vector in
 which the one dimension represents time.
-We store event times and the
-events may come at any time.

 .. code-block:: c++
    :linenos: